mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     # Conceptual example: Setting policy data intended for tool context
     # In a real ADK app, this might be set in InvocationContext.session.state
     # or passed during tool initialization, then retrieved via ToolContext.

     policy = {} # Assuming policy is a dictionary
     policy['select_only'] = True
     policy['tables'] = ['mytable1', 'mytable2']

     # Conceptual: Storing policy where the tool can access it via ToolContext later.
     # This specific line might look different in practice.
     # For example, storing in session state:
     invocation_context.session.state["query_tool_policy"] = policy

     # Or maybe passing during tool init:
     query_tool = QueryTool(policy=policy)
     # For this example, we'll assume it gets stored somewhere accessible.
     ```

+=== "Go"

+    ```go
+    // Conceptual example: Setting policy data intended for tool context
+    // In a real ADK app, this might be set using the session state service.
+    // `ctx` is an `agent.Context` available in callbacks or custom agents.

+    policy := map[string]interface{}{
+    	"select_only": true,
+    	"tables":      []string{"mytable1", "mytable2"},
+    }

+    // Conceptual: Storing policy where the tool can access it via ToolContext later.
+    // This specific line might look different in practice.
+    // For example, storing in session state: if err := ctx.Session().State().Set("query_tool_policy", policy); err != nil {
+        // Handle error, e.g., log it.
+    }

+    // Or maybe passing during tool init:
+    // queryTool := NewQueryTool(policy)
+    // For this example, we'll assume it gets stored somewhere accessible.
+    ```

 === "Java"

     ```java
     // Conceptual example: Setting policy data intended for tool context
     // In a real ADK app, this might be set in InvocationContext.session.state
     // or passed during tool initialization, then retrieved via ToolContext.

     policy = new HashMap<String, Object>(); // Assuming policy is a Map policy.put("select_only", true);
     policy.put("tables", new ArrayList<>("mytable1", "mytable2"));

     // Conceptual: Storing policy where the tool can access it via ToolContext later.
     // This specific line might look different in practice.
     // For example, storing in session state: invocationContext.session().state().put("query_tool_policy", policy);

     // Or maybe passing during tool init: query_tool = QueryTool(policy);
     // For this example, we'll assume it gets stored somewhere accessible.